Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 By the way, Donald Trump is clearly someone who is an authoritarian personality.
-Did he win the support of Evangelicals, despite flaunting the "Christian values" they hold so dear, because fundamentalists want a strong authority figure.
+He won the support of Evangelicals, despite flaunting the "Christian values" they hold so dear, because fundamentalists want a strong authority figure.

 Intelligent people are less likely to be drawn toward religion because they place a high value on data and evidence and a low value on conformity.

 - Intelligent people tend to rely on data for their beliefs.
 As we have seen, non-religious people are more likely to be “Analysts,” a group defined by this trait.
 Thus intelligent people may be less likely to be attracted to religion, which places a high value on faith, not evidence.

 - Intelligent people tend to be intellectual and curious.
 They also tend to be non-conformist.
 Religious people score low on Openness and high on Conscientiousness, the opposite of what we see in intelligent people.